Site-Specific Safety Plans and Relevant Program Selection

 Key Takeaways

-- A site-specific safety plan must reflect actual scope, sequence, hazards, contractors, access, and emergency conditions.
+- A site-specific safety plan converts corporate policy into controls for the actual scope, sequence, hazards, contractors, and emergency conditions of one project.

 Site-Specific Safety Plans and Relevant Program Selection